DirkHeinke/miro-keyboard-shortcuts-userscript/README.md

 ## Modify Shortcuts

 You can replace them by changing the userscript value with the key `shortcuts_v1`.
+To edit this in Tampermonkey, set the config mode to `Advanced`.

 The first string is the shortcut.
 Most combinations are already used by browser or OS.
 For details on the format see [here](https://github.com/violentmonkey/vm-shortcut).